THE INSTITUTE FOR A NEW POLITICAL COSMOLOGY

 DEMOCRATIC COMMUNITY LIFE

 Participation in democratic community life is expressed in the African concept of Ubuntu, whereby we are constituted, in part, by our connection to others.
 Accordingly, our participation in democratic community life sustains mutual care and gives us a societal reality-check.
 Both are vital for personal growth, honest discussion, and making shared meaning narratives.
 Every voice needs to be considered in collective decision making.
 The more democratic and egalitarian the community, the greater the level of trust the more we can create and share wisdom.

 The bigger picture gives meaning to the part by relating it to the whole.
 As we integrate our own story with the stories and insights of others we are bonded into communities.
 Small local stories nested within bigger more inclusive stories connects our individual lives to those of families, neighborhoods, regions, nations, civilizations all inextricably connected to the living ecosystem of the Earth.
-The most encompassing story of all—that of a creative, evolving universe—binds us into a community of wisdom seekers.
+The most encompassing story of all—that of a creative, evolving universe—binds us into a global community of wisdom seekers.